The Construction Advantage, Earth, Wind & Shine: Recent Solar and Wind Legislation [i]

 By: Asha Echeverria

-In 2019, several U.S. states, including Maine, passed legislation promoting the development and construction of renewable energy projects.
-Here in Maine, development and construction of renewable projects, especially solar projects spurred by recent legislation, has continued through the pandemic.
+In 2019, several U.S. states, including ME, passed legislation promoting the development and construction of renewable energy projects.
+Here in ME, development and construction of renewable projects, especially solar projects spurred by recent legislation, has continued through the pandemic.

 - Illinois: On April 19th, Governor JB Pritzker (D) signed state House Bill 2988 into law.
 The law clarifies zoning standards for wind energy development within the state, limiting the power of counties and municipalities to establish their own standards for wind farm development.
 Townships will no longer have zoning authority over wind farm development.
 The law also creates a 1.5-mile buffer zone outside the zoning jurisdiction of a municipality.
 The law was a reaction to the actions of two townships in Douglas County that enacted zoning regulations that were stricter than the county’s regulations, in an effort to thwart construction of a particular grid-scale wind farm development.